Josiah Harmar: Harmar's Defeat

-At that point, the Indians departed in good order, with the Americans in hot pursuit.
-The Indians went past the ruins of Kekionga and headed towards the St. Joseph's river.
-The Kentucky militiamen led the pursuit, giving enthusiastic war whoops while Wyllys led the U.S. Army regulars behind them.
-The Americans believed that Little Turtle was retreating, and failed to recognize that he had merely laid another ambush.

 Upon entering spread out helter-skelter in a cornfield, the Americans were astonished to hear what one veteran later recalled was a "hideous yell" as a huge number of Miami emerged from the underbrush.
-In the "Battle of the Pumpkin Field", the Americans fired off one disorganized volley before they were forced to engage in desperate hand-to-hand fighting with their steel bayonets, swords and knives against the tomahawks, spears and knives of the Miami.
-The "Battle of the Pumpkin Field" which saw the Indians engage in hand-to-hand combat with the Americans was unusual as normally the Indians preferred to avoid this type of combat.
-Wyllys together with 50 U.S. Army soldiers and 68 militiamen all fell on the field, and their bodies were all scalped.
-The Indians called the field a "pumpkin field" not because they were pumpkins growing in it, but rather because the bloody heads of the Americans lying out on the field reminded them of pumpkins.
+The Americans had only enough time to fire off one disorganized volley before they were forced to engage in desperate hand-to-hand fighting with their steel bayonets, swords and knives against the tomahawks, spears and knives of the Miami.
+Wyllys, along with 50 U.S. regulars and 68 militiamen, fell as a consequence of the uncoordinated attack, and their bodies were all scalped.
+The Indians mockingly referred to the battle site as a "pumpkin field" as the bloody heads of the Americans lying out in the open reminded them of pumpkins.

-One of the survivors was Hardin, who upon reaching Harmar's camp reported that the Kentucky militia had fought "charmingly" and claimed he had won a great victory.
-Harmar considered marching out, but soon learned of the terrible defeat.
-Harmar first learned of the defeat at about 11 am, when a horsemen rode in to report.
-Harmar ordered Major James Ray to head out with some volunteers, but only 30 men volunteered, and he turned back only marching three miles.
-Harmar decided to retreat without making any effort to retrieve and bury the American dead, which was contrary to the normal practice in the U.S. Army.
-Little Turtle could have finished off Harmar's force, which was saved only by a lunar eclipse, which the Indians regarded as a bad omen.
-Harmar complained that the militia was "ungovernable" and close to mutiny, ordering that his U.S. Army regulars keep fixed bayonets on the militia to keep them marching in formation.
+One of the survivors was Hardin, who upon reaching Harmar's camp reported that his Kentuckians had fought "charmingly" and lied that he had won a great victory.
+Harmar was about to march out when a different report arrived, revealing the extent of the defeat.
+Harmar ordered Major James Ray to find the dead Americans, but only 30 men volunteered, and he turned back after marching just three miles.
+The general then ordered a full retreat, leaving the fallen soldiers unburied.
+Little Turtle could have finished off Harmar's crippled force, which was saved only by a lunar eclipse that the Indians regarded as a bad omen.
+Taking out his anger on the remaining militia, Harmar forced them to march back at bayonet-point to discourage mutiny.